n-o-name-1/QR-TOOL/README.md

 ```

 ### 9. Geo Location
 Encodes GPS coordinates as a `geo:` URI.
 Scanning opens the maps app at that location.

 ---

 ## 🧱 Architecture

-The code follows clean Python practices:

 | Concept | Usage |
 |---|---|